Clela Rorex

 Clela Ann Rorex (July 23, 1943 – June 19, 2022) was an American county clerk who issued the first same-sex marriage license in the United States.
 Serving as the Boulder County Clerk, Rorex issued a marriage license to a gay couple in 1975 after receiving approval from the District Attorney.
-In December 2024, it was reported that the building that conducted the first marriage license to a same-sex couple by Rorex became officially a national monument.
+In December 2024, it was reported that the building that conducted the first marriage license to a same-sex couple by Rorex became a national monument.

 Early life

 Clela Rorex was born in Denver on July 23, 1943, and raised in Steamboat Springs, Colorado.
 She was adopted at an early age by Ruby and Cecil Rorex who was the county clerk for Routt County, Colorado, for 30 years.

 Education and early career

 Rorex attended the University of Colorado Boulder on a Methodist scholarship and earned a bachelor's degree.
 She later earned a second degree in legal administration from the University of Denver.
 She then married a naval officer and spent three years with him while he was stationed at Guantanamo Bay, Cuba, before returning to Boulder.

 After working a few summers in her father's office, Rorex decided to run for county clerk of Boulder County, Colorado, when the incumbent, Henry Putnam, announced his retirement.
 She decided to run after attending a meeting in which members of the Democratic Party stated that they "needed a man" to run against the female Republican candidate.
 Rorex shared her frustrations over hearing this with women in a feminist group she was a member of, and decided that she would run for clerk.
 She was elected and took office in 1975 at age 31.
 Henry Putnam would not vacate the office and was removed by the sheriff's office.